 Book Ahead: The Hotel

 I can’t seem to get enough of the Thames at the moment so while I love the idea of posh hotels in Mayfair and Kensington, I’d definitely be looking for hotels that offer a fabulous view of the Thames or landmarks such as Tower Bridge or the London Eye.
-It is a long time since I’ve booked a hotel in London (the last time being our honeymoon!) but looking on this site, I realise that there really are hotels to suit every budget.
+It is a long time since I’ve booked a hotel in London (the last time being our honeymoon!) but there really are hotels to suit every budget.
 Nevertheless, this is a romantic getaway, so I would love to book at the Park Plaza Riverbank or the Marriott London County Hall.
 Hey, a girl can dream - their views are incredible!

 On Arrival: Take a Walk